venine/CustomDmenu/README.md

 4. Seamless integration with i3-colors

 ### Usage
-Let us first understand the structure
+Let us first understand the structure.
 Now this can be recursive.
 You can imagine it as a tree.

 ![Structure](https://github.com/venine/CustomDmenu/blob/master/cdmenu.png?raw=true)